Ryouh/Feats-Revisited/Feats.md

 * Climbing doesn’t cost you extra movement.
 * You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.

+### Artificier Initiate
+You’ve learned some of an artificer’s inventiveness.

+* You learn one cantrip of your choice from the artificer spell list, and you learn one 1st-level spell of your choice from that list.
+Intelligence is your spellcasting ability for these spells.
+* You can cast this feat’s 1st-level spell without a spell slot, and you must finish a long rest before you can cast it in this way again.
+You can also cast the spell using any spell slots you have.
+* You gain proficiency with one type of artisan’s tools of your choice, and you can use that type of tool as a spellcasting focus for any spell you cast that uses Intelligence as its spellcasting ability.

 ### Bookworm
 ___